ioBroker/ioBroker.docs/docs/en/basics/glossary.md

 * **CSS**

 Cascading Style Sheets.
 Using CSS, the display of websites can be described independently of the content.
-As a complement to the page structure defined in HTML, CSS defines how the page is rendered.
+In addition to the page structure defined in HTML, CSS defines how the page is rendered.

 * **Cubietruck/Cubieboard 3**